alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_installation_management_guide.md

 ## Purpose & Context
 This guide introduces the management of installations (the experience presented to headset users) running the WildXR VR application via the WildXR Web Portal (Wildxr.org).

-⚠️ **Video Download Time**: Whenever a new instance or update of WildXR is required all associated videos must be downloaded to provide a smooth playback experience.
+⚠️ **Video Download Time:** Whenever a new instance or update of WildXR is required all associated videos must be downloaded to provide a smooth playback experience.
 Depending on the video library size and internet speeds, this can take multiple hours.
 Please consider this when scheduling an update or planning for new WildXR installations.

-⚠️ **Installations** act as the source of truth for how the WildXR application behaves when online.
+⚠️ **Installations:** Installations are settings that determine what and how content is shown inside an instance of the WildXR application.
 If changes are made via the user interface, and not by updating the **Installation** assigned to a headset, those changes may be overwritten when the headset connects to the internet.
-Always update an **Installation** if changes to the WildXR application behavior is

 ## Prerequisites
 - Windows or Mac computer with internet access